SyuzannE/smartPower-1/README.md

 ## Overview

-A project that automates the selection of an inverters charge windows.
+An AWS Lambda project that automates the selection of an inverters charge windows.
 When on a Octopus Agile flexible tarrif with a GivEnergy Inverter and Battery system.

 Currently this produces a x2 saving over GivEnergys best charging algorithm (June 2024).